- Physical activity may help flush bacteria out of the lungs and airways. This may reduce your chance of getting a cold, flu, or other illness.

-- The temporary rise in body temperature may prevent bacterial growth, allowing the body to fight the infection more effectively.
-(This is similar to what happens when the body has a fever.)
+- The brief rise in body temperature during and right after exercise may prevent bacteria from growing.
+This temperature rise may help the body fight infection better.
+(This is similar to what happens when you have a fever.)

-- Exercise slows down the release of stress-related hormones.
-Stress increases the chance of illness.
+- Exercise slows down the release of stress hormones.
+Some stress increases the chance of illness.
+Lower stress hormones may protect against illness.

-- Bicycling with the children a few times a week
+- Bicycling with your children a few times a week

 - Going to the gym every other day